 Some people may be adversely affected by the side effects of traditional treatments.
 Using stimulants such as cocaine can however cause people to having myriad of negative effects on the brain.
 Since ADHD stimulants including dexamphetamine and Ritalin are more addictive than marijuana, and have more intense effects on the reward pathways of the brain.

 Other potential side effects of medicinal cannabis as opposed to the most commonly prescribed Ritalin:

 |Decreased appetite||Increased appetite|

 |Sleeping problems||Assists sleep|

+Although inattention is less of a concern with this type of ADHD, people with predominantly hyperactive-impulsive ADHD may still find it difficult to focus on tasks.
 So, the contrasting side effects between the two drugs are quite large.
 Therefore making it easy to understand why different people may rather the low dose THC cannabis.
 In conclusion, stimulants cause sleeping problems and eating problems.
 However, THC mitigates these issues.
 As a result, ADHD patients could use stimulants to combat the ADHD and then use THC to combat the adverse effects of the stimulants.

 What does science say about cannabis and ADHD?

-They also allow their usage to take over their day-to-day life, failing to meet obligations such as work and family routines.
 Those with ADHD increased their risk of CUD compared to the general population.
 People with ADHD in their youth were reported to be three times more likely to use cannabis in later life, and 1.5 times more likely to be diagnosed with CUD.
 Supported by a possible alteration in the reward pathways of those with ADHD.
 Due to the aforementioned lower dopamine levels in the brain, high dopamine stimulating activities such as smoking cannabis becomes more intensely craved.